Tuesday, June 09, 2009

 Tuesday, May 19, 2009

-There is a nice little place in Paris which houses my France memories and it's called Maisons-Alfort Alfortville.
-Where my good friend, Alison's apartment is.
-For one precious week of my life in Paris, I got to stay in that cute and cosy place.
-All because Alsion had been so lovingly generous.
+There is a nice little place in Paris that houses my France memories.
+It's called Maisons-Alfort Alfortville, where my good friend, Alison's apartment is.
+For one precious week of my life in Paris, I got to stay in that sweet and cozy place, all because Alsion has been so lovingly generous.
 I can still smell the air and feel the warmth of the sun about the apartment as I write.
-It may be a little out of the way from the city centre but it feels totally comfortable.
+It may be a little out of the way from the city centre but it feels totally comfortable, so you can actually stay in if you don't feel like going out.

 I remember the last day I was in Paris, I'd spent most of it walking around the neighborhood in the rain.
 It was quiet and peaceful, with friendly little shops at every corner.
 And I also remember wishing I could live in a neighborhood like this for the rest of my life.